-First thing you want to do is double check The night before your interview, you want your interview email to ensure you have all the to ensure that you have everything ready for appropriate documents, such as your picture the next day: outfit, breakfast plan, pad-folio, and signed forms (if applicable).
-Then you want documents, etc. Also, you want to see how to have your personal statement, experiences much time it will take to get to the school from (from AADSAS portal), and your interview your hotel so you can plan accordingly.
-Plan practice questions printed out.
-If they misplace to sleep a regular night (8 hours) and it can be your file, you will look very well prepared helpful to take a sleeping aid. when you hand them a copy of your personal statement and experiences.
+First thing you want to do is double check your interview email to ensure you have all the appropriate documents, such as your picture and signed forms (if applicable).
+Then you want to have your personal statement, experiences (from AADSAS portal), and your interview practice questions printed out.
+If they misplace your file, you will look very well prepared when you hand them a copy of your personal statement and experiences.
 (This happened to a friend of mine.)
 Lastly, I recommend that you invest in a pad-folio.
-It is a professionallooking leather binder where you can keep all your documents and things.
-It costs under \$30, is simple, and gets the job done-just be sure to bring a pen.
+It is a professional-looking leather binder where you can keep all your documents and things.
+It costs under \$30, is simple, and gets the job done- just be sure to bring a pen.